citp/privacy-policy-historical/w/wo/wom/womma.org.md

 If you feel that this site is not following its stated information policy, you may contact us at the above address or phone number.

 ### Permission to Reprint WOMMA Material

-WOMMA receives many requests each week from members and nonmembers seeking permission to reprint material from WOMMA's website, white papers, and other published content for use in presentations, articles, and other formats.
+WOMMA receives many requests each week from members and nonmembers seeking permission to reprint material from WOMMA\'s website, white papers, and other published content for use in presentations, articles, and other formats.

 All WOMMA materials are copyrighted and permission to reprint them must be requested and granted in writing.

 Permission to reprint is typically granted for educational and informational purposes only.
 The reprinted material must be attributed to WOMMA.
 Permission will not be granted to reprint all or portions of any WOMMA materials for resale or profit.
 Permission to reprint entire published documents will not be granted.

-Anyone wishing to reprint WOMMA materials should email their request to WOMMA's editorial team at editor@womma.org, or call 312-853-4400.
+Anyone wishing to reprint WOMMA materials should email their request to WOMMA\'s editorial team at editor@womma.org, or call 312-577-7610.

 ### General Policies

 WOMMA will not sell our membership information to anyone for any reason.